ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/.github/CONTRIBUTING.md

 If you want to contribute to the repository, here's a quick guide:
 1. Fork the repository.
-1. Develop and test your code changes.
+2. Develop and test your code changes.
-   1. Please respect the original code [style guide][styleguide].
+   1. Please respect the original code
-   1. Create minimal diffs - disable on save actions like reformat source code or organize imports.
+   2. Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
-   1. Check for unnecessary whitespace with `git diff --check` before committing.
+   3. Check for unnecessary whitespace with `git diff --check` before committing.

-1. Verify .
+3. Verify .
 To run tests in Xcode, select the service's scheme and press `cmd-u`.
 Instructions on running the Swift tests on Linux while on a Mac can be found [here](https://github.com/watson-developer-cloud/swift-sdk/wiki/Running-Swift-Linux-Tests-on-Mac).
-1. Push to your fork and submit a pull request to the **develop** branch.
+4. Push to your fork and submit a pull request to the **develop** branch.

 ## Developer's Certificate of Origin 1.1